 - grain calibration settings

-- output options settings
+- output option settings

 - date and time settings

-- · test weight bias adjustment settings

-The memory contents may be printed at any time by an operator.
-Printing of the audit memory may be initiated from either the unit or the computer site (refer to Figure 25).
+The memory contents may be printed at any time.
+Printing audit memory can be initiated from either the unit or the computer site (Figure 25).
 For additional information concerning printing from the computer, refer to the Communications Software manual.